Adam Pfeifer begins his fourth season at the helm of the Norwich University men's soccer program in 2019.

 After moving to Vermont in 2014, Pfeifer served as the Director of Operations for the Nordic Soccer Club in Burlington, Vt.
 He managed the week-to-week coordination of 30 teams and 380 players for practice and games.

-Pfeifer's wife, Kate is in her fifth year as the head field hockey coach at the University of Vermont.
+Pfeifer's wife, Kate is in her sixth year as the head field hockey coach at the University of Vermont.